Last updated on October 15th, 2025

 Visit Montréal – Background

 The city of Montréal was founded in 1642.
 It is in the province of Québec, which is different than the city of Québec.
 Montréal is named after the Mount Royal hills.
 About 4 million people live in Montréal.
 French is the official language.
-Less than 20% of the people in Montréal speak English.
+Less than 20% of the people in Montréal speak English, but in the Old Town and other tourist areas, you can expect English to be spoken.
 The St Lawrence River provides freighter access to the Great Lakes.
-Cruise ship get to the city from the Atlantic.
+Cruise ships get to the city from the Atlantic.
 Montréal hosted the Summer Olympic Games in 1976 and the World Fair in 1967 (Expo 67).

 Leave A Comment